Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **D9:** If the page in view has been bookmarked, the star icon in the Navigation bar will appear solid blue.
 Tapping this icon will remove this bookmark from the page.

 **D10:** When viewing the Control menu for a Bookmarked Page, the list option will say `Remove Bookmark` and the icon will appear in solid gray.
-Tapping the icon or list row will remove the bookmark from the page in view, revert to the default list row state, and change the star icon in the Navigation bar to a gray outline.
+Tapping the icon or list row will remove the bookmark from the page in view, revert to the default list row state, change the menu item to `Add Bookmark`, and change the star icon in the Navigation bar to a gray outline.

 ### **Disabling ad blocking**